gatling/gatling/src/docs/content/tutorials/faq/index.md

 Yes, the tests you develop for Gatling open source are compatible with Gatling Enterprise without requiring any modifications.
 If you have a Gatling Enterprise account, you can view Gatling simulations that have been migrated and are already available on the Enterprise platform.

 Gatling provides plugins for Maven, Gradle, and sbt.
 These plugins allow for a straightforward transition of your open-source script into Gatling Enterprise.

+JavaScript and TypeScript users can use their preferred package manager to create `zip` files for running tests on Gatling Enterprise.

 ## Running simulations